 A faculty advisory committee should be formed before the end of the student's first full-time year in the M.A. program, and as early as reasonable according to the student's plans and goals.
-According to the policies established by the Graduate School, this committee must consist of at least three members of the Graduate Faculty (which includes most but not all members of the faculty), at least two of whom must be in the Department of Human Development and Family Studies.
-The Major Advisor is automatically the chair of this committee.
-More detail on advising is given later in the Handbook.
+More detail on the faculty advisory committee, the relationship with the Major Advisor, and other advising issues is given later in the Handbook.